avcoder/comp2068-week08/01-passport.md

 ### Notice:

-1. It still has our Play and CRUD methods, changed Delete prompt to traditional way for now.
+1. It still has our Play, Admin and CRUD methods, changed Delete prompt to traditional way for now.
-1. I created nav links called "Register" and "Login"
+1. I created nav links called "Register" and "Login" that lead to blank pages for now
-1. Create blank register.ejs page
-1. Create link in nav called "Login"
-1. Create blank login.ejs page

 We'll now need to install some passport packages, then configure them in app.js Then we'll need to deal with forms in register and login pages.